 The next day I bought the domain, and then my wife eventually got sick and tired of me talking about it and braai365 kicked off.
 It was the best conversation in a pub that I’ve ever had!

-How did your daily flame-grilled supper turn into a fundraising mission to help the ever-dwindling rhino population?
+How did your daily flame-grilled dinner turn into a road trip adventure fundraising mission to help the ever-dwindling rhino population?

 I knew it would get to a point where lighting up mid-winter in the UK would start getting a bit challenging, along with work and going out.
 At some point I may have thought about giving up, so doing it for a cause was important.